 Congressional Sportsmen's Foundation

-Brent graduated with honors from Bard College in upstate New York with a Master of Science degree in Environmental Policy, where he focused his graduate studies on sportsmen's issues in the northeast.
-His thesis examined the potential for changes in Sunday hunting policy to provide increased funding for state wildlife management agencies throughout the region.
-Further research (and subsequent publication) included an evaluation of management techniques for localized White-tailed deer overpopulation concerns.
-Further, Brent received a Professional Development Certificate from The Wildlife Society, has been twice appointed to the National Wildlife Services Advisory Committee, and served as a Committee Member on the Maryland Sportsmen's Marketing Initiative.
-Brent was awarded the 2015 Suppressor Advocate of the Year by the American Suppressor Association, and has received a legislative citation from Massachusetts for his dedication to sportsmen’s issues.
+Brent graduated with honors from Bard College with a Master of Science degree in Environmental Policy, where he focused his graduate studies on sportsmen's issues in the northeast.
+Brent has received a Professional Development Certificate from The Wildlife Society, has twice been appointed to the National Wildlife Services Advisory Committee, and served as a Committee Member on the Maryland Sportsmen's Marketing Initiative.
+Brent was awarded the Suppressor Advocate of the Year by the American Suppressor Association and received an Official Citation from the Massachusetts Legislative Sportsmen’s Caucus for his dedication to sportsmen’s issues.